Henry (vacuum): History

-Chris Duncan, MBE launched Numatic in 1969, having seen a need for a rugged and reliable cleaner to clean the inside of boilers.
+Chris Duncan launched Numatic in 1969, having seen a need for a rugged and reliable cleaner to clean the inside of boilers.
 He started with an oil drum, found a washing-up bowl that fitted on top, and ordered 5,000.
 The prototype is in the Numatic museum.
 The two-inch oil drum thread is still used for the Henry models' nose.

 During a Lisbon trade show visit in the mid-1970s, Duncan and one of his sales-staff decided to dress up their latest Numatic model with a piece of ribbon and Union flag badge to resemble a hat.
 They drew a chalk smile under the hose outlet, and a pair of eyes over the hose, nicknaming the vacuum Henry.
 It was placed on their stand in a corner, amongst the other regular, un-decorated vacuums.
 The next day Duncan noticed an amused reaction from passers-by at the customised vacuum, which prompted him to ask his advertising specialist back home to design a more professional looking face for Henry.

 In 1981 Henry became the first Numatic International model to have a name on its lid, which had become to look like a Bowler hat, replacing the 'Numatic' brand logo.
 Henry was also one of the first vacuums to use large-capacity microfibre dust bags known as HEPA-FLO bags, made of a material that retains dust and is stronger than the paper usually used, which can tear.
 In 2021 sales were increasing by a million units per year.

 Henry's face was originally printed on the body, but in some markets a face is considered dangerous as it may encourage children to play with the device (although there have been no incidents), so it is now printed on a separate faceplate, installed in the factory for countries without restrictions, otherwise, to be attached by the buyer.
 The removable faceplate was introduced in late 2012, as well as the introduction of a parking bracket for the floor tool.
 Mid-2012 models came with the clips on the moulding to attach a 3D face whilst retaining the laminated face.

-In 2014, still the company's sole owner, Duncan was listed at No. 96 on Management Todays Britain's Top 100 Entrepreneurs, and was said to have a worth of £103 million, estimated to have increased to about £150m in 2021.
+In 2014, still the company's sole owner, Duncan was listed at No. 96 on Management Todays Britain's Top 100 Entrepreneurs, and was said to have a worth of £103 million, estimated to have increased to about £150 million in 2021.

 Numatic International also manufacture spray mops, sold under the Henry and Hetty brands as "Henry Spray Mop" and "Hetty Spray Mop".

 Henrys were originally manufactured in Beaminster, Dorset, until Numatic moved production in 1990 to Chard, Somerset.
 Early Numatic and Henry models were all metal, this was later changed to plastic to reduce weight.
 Originally the components were manufactured by subcontractors and assembled by Numatic, but the company later began to manufacture most of its own components.
 Numatic now only sources components manufactured in the United Kingdom, which it advertises as part of its marketing.